Skip to main content

 ]

-If the role system is specified, then it will be automatically added to the API request.
-All user or assistant roles will automatically converted into the right format for the API request.
+If the role system is specified, it will be automatically added to the API request.
+All user or assistant roles will be automatically converted into the right format for the API request.
 Currently, only type text is supported.

 The system_message and question are example variables that can be set with the var directive.